In this article, we are going to describe how to use Parseur to parse a webpage from a link in an email or document.

 Closing remarks and limitations

-- Parseur charges you for the number of successfully processed documents.
-Which means that fetching a web page from an email link and parsing that web page will count as 2 credits.
+Parseur charges you for the number of successfully processed documents, which means that fetching a web page from an email link and parsing that web page will count as 2 credits.
+If all you need from the original email is the link and nothing else, you can set that template as a Skip template: Skip templates don't consume credits and don't trigger an export, but it will still download the document behind the link.

 Infinite loop warning

-Since the address of the document appears in the subject, try not to create a template that extract and fetch the subject as a link, it will create a new document from the same link again and again...
+Since the address of the document appears in the subject, try not to create a template that extracts and fetches the subject as a link, it will create a new document from the same link again and again.